Canada–Iran relations: 2015: Justin Trudeau era

-Ukraine Airways flight 752
+Ukraine International Airlines Flight 752

 In January 2020, Iranian military forces shot down a passenger plane of Ukraine Airways after it took off from Tehran Khomeini Airport.
-The Iranian government later admitted that the plane was targeted after mistakenly being identifying as an American cruise missile.
+The Iranian government later admitted that the plane was targeted after mistakenly being identified as an American cruise missile.
 This happened during heightened military tensions between Iran and the United States.
-Onboard the plane were a number of Canadian citizens and permanent residents.
+On board the plane were a number of Canadian citizens and permanent residents.
 Canada strongly criticised the Iranian government.

 2022 Iranian protests

-The Death of Mahsa Amini took place at the hands of Iranian police.
+The death of Mahsa Amini took place at the hands of Iranian police.
 Amini was claimed to be wearing the hijab incorrectly and was detained.
-She was also beaten by police and she died in hospital on 16th September.
+She was also beaten by police and she died in hospital on 16 September.
 Her death started a series of protests in Iran.
 During the protests, the police were seen attacking protesters.
-In Canada Many people of Iranian descent were asking the Canadian government to do something about Iran.
+In Canada residents of Iranian descent were asking the Canadian government to address brutality in Iran.
 As a result of this, some Canadian politicians stated that they are together with Iranian protesters.

+On 3 October 2022, the Canadian government officially sanctioned the IRGC.
+Foreign Affairs Minister Mélanie Joly announced sanctions targeting 9 entities, including the Morality Police and the Iranian Ministry of Intelligence and Security, and 25 individuals, that include high-ranking officials and members of the Islamic Revolutionary Guard Corps.
+These individuals include IRGC Commander-in-Chief Major General Hossein Salami, and Esmail Qaani, commander of the Quds Force of the IRGC.

+On 7 October, the Canadian government expanded the sanctions, banning 10,000 members of the Islamic Revolutionary Guard Corps from entering the country permanently, which represents the top 50% of the organization's leadership.
+Canadian Prime Minister Justin Trudeau added that Canada plans to expand the sanctions against those most responsible for Iran's "egregious behavior".
+Canadian Deputy Prime Minister Chrystia Freeland added that Iran was a "state sponsor of terror", and that "it is oppressive, theocratic and misogynist; The IRGC leadership are terrorists, the IRGC is a terrorist organization".

+2023

+According to the UN's top tribunal, Iran took Canada to the International Court of Justice for "allowing victims of alleged terror attacks to claim damages from Tehran".